 Wooden floors have an attractive and striking effect in kitchens and bathrooms.
 Chaunceys laid Regency Fired Engineered Oak flooring throughout a late Victorian house in Maidenhead as part of its stunning refurbishment, providing a luxurious basis to the kitchen and bathroom as well as the rest of the house.
 Chaunceys also collaborated with luxury bathroom brand Drummonds to provide heavy brushed oak board flooring for their 2016 Decorex stand.

-Many of us have an ingrained idea that wood flooring is inappropriate for rooms with a lot of water around.
+Many of us have an ingrained idea that the benefits of wood flooring end whenever water is involved. is inappropriate for rooms with a lot of water around.
 This is a myth; the right wooden flooring can be practical as well as aesthetically pleasing in kitchens, bathrooms and other wet rooms.
 Wood does react to the level of moisture surrounding it, but effectively engineered wooden flooring is much less likely to expand or contract in contact with water.
 Perhaps the strongest example of this can be found in Chaunceys work at Thames Lido and Clifton Lido.
 Clifton Lido is the oldest surviving lido, and its 2008 restoration was a high profile (and high-end) enterprise.
 Chaunceys laid wooden boarding by the water and even around the shower cubicles, using Balau Decking and narrow hardwood decking.
 The boarding was expertly prepared for its regular contact with water, while bringing a tangible sense of luxury to the lido’s renovation.
 We always tend to suggest an engineered wood with a lacquered finish for extra protection to our customers if installing wooden flooring into a wet room.
 The ply layers that support the surface layer of oak (or other timber) make a reinforced construction for the oak that minimises the movement of the flooring which happens when wood flooring is exposed to too much water.